beta-robots/alkimia_arduino/README.md

 # alkimia_arduino
-Arduino samples and code for the Alkimia project
+Arduino code for the Alkimia project